rahulrathore44/ParalleModularFramework/README.md

 </suite>
 ```

-### Use the gridtestng.xml file to run the test case on grid.
+### Use the gridtestng.xml file to run the test cases on grid.
 User need to setup the node and hub manually and sepcify the details in gridtestng.xml

 ```xml
 <suite name="Suite" parallel="tests" thread-count="5">